 top of page

-What Nigeria can do to enhance its climate change awareness?
+What Nigeria can do to Enhance Its Climate Change Awareness?

 Nigeria, like many other countries, grapples with the multifaceted challenges of climate change.
 These challenges span from extreme weather events, shifts in agricultural patterns, and drought to desertification in the Northern regions to the coastal erosion threatening communities in the South.
 Nigeria’s susceptibility to the impacts of climate change is glaringly evident.
 This vulnerability was starkly underscored by the devastating floods experienced in both 2012 and 2022, resulting in numerous casualties.
 For instance, during the 2012 flood incident, 7.7 million persons were affected, with over 360 recorded deaths, per data from the United Nations Office for the Coordination of Humanitarian Affairs.